-In Local Fiscal Year 2021, \$85,000 in Emergency Solutions Grant (ESG) funds, as well as State HSP funds and County funds, will be allocated to Sarah's House, operated by Associated Catholic Charities, Inc. Sarah's House provides emergency shelter to the homeless population in the County, as well as a wide array of supportive services.
-It is estimated 425 homeless persons, including children, will be assisted by Sarah's House during the next year.
+In Local Fiscal Year 2022, \$85,000 in Emergency Solutions Grant (ESG) funds, as well as State Homeless Solutions Program (HSP) funds and County funds, will be allocated to Sarah's House, operated by Associated Catholic Charities, Inc. Sarah's House provides emergency shelter to the homeless individuals in the County, as well as a wide array of supportive services.
+It is estimated Sarah's House will assist 300 homeless persons, including children, during the next year.

 Additionally, ESG-CV funds will be used to address COVID-19 related issues at the County's congregate shelters in order to safely serve the homeless.